School Uniform Policy

 Mountain Vista is a uniform school because uniforms have been shown to increase academic success, reduce gang affiliations, improve self-confidence, and make intruders easier to identify.
 It is our goal to take the focus off of clothing and remove distractions from the learning environment.
 Parents are encouraged to contact the school prior to purchasing uniforms if they have questions or are uncertain about what to purchase.

 Shirts - All shirts must be solid Navy, Maroon, or White ONLY.
 Shirts must be collared (Polo style or Button up/Oxford Style).

-Bottoms - Navy Blue, Maroon or Khaki colored ONLY.
-Pants, skirts or shorts must not be denim, skinny, stretchy, jeggings or spandex.
-No jean type pants or tight pants allowed.
+Bottoms - Navy Blue, Khaki, or Maroon colored ONLY.
+Pants, skirts, or shorts must not be denim, skinny, stretchy, jeggings, or spandex.
+No jean-type pants or tight pants allowed.

 Uniforms with handwriting on them are not allowed to be worn.

 Accessories - Belts can be Blue, Maroon, White, Black, Brown, or Khaki.
 Belt buckles must be plain.
 Shoes may be any color or style EXCEPT - no flip flops or slippers; shoes should cover toes and have a back.

 Hats, Hoods, or Other Head Coverings must not be worn in the school building.
 Other Accessories must be modest in style and not distract from the learning environment.
 No Bandanas of any kind may be worn.